Hélio Castroneves: 2000–2001

 Post-season, Hogan closed his CART team because Fittipaldi was unable to provide him with the requested sponsorship money and consequently, stopped paying Castroneves a salary.
 Castroneves and his sister negotiated without Fittipaldi's help with Walker Racing to replace the outgoing Gil de Ferran and also Team Rahal without success.
 Following Greg Moore's death in an accident at the season-ending Marlboro 500 at California Speedway, Penske owner Roger Penske, team president Tim Cindric, attorneys, and sports agent Alan Miller hired Castroneves on a three-year contract for Castroneves after pressure from sponsor Marlboro to find a replacement driver by that date.
 Castroneves ended his working relationship with Fittipaldi soon after for career mismanagement.

 For the 2000 season, Penske stopped building cars, switched to a Reynard 2KI, changed engine manufacturers from Mercedes-Benz to Honda, and tire supplier from Goodyear to Firestone in a bid to improve performance.
 Castroneves found the Honda engine's driveability different from Mercedes-Benz's, and was at first, not friends with his teammate de Ferran because they were competitors.
 He finished second at the Grand Prix of Long Beach, his only points finish in the first six races.
 He led the final 24 laps of the Grand Prix of Detroit in his first series victory after Juan Pablo Montoya retired with mechanical trouble.
-Castroneves won the Miller Lite 200 at Mid-Ohio Sports Car Course, took five top-tens, and a third victory in the Grand Prix of Monterey at Laguna Seca.
+Castroneves won the Miller Lite 200 at Mid-Ohio, took five top-tens, and a third victory in the Grand Prix of Monterey at Laguna Seca.
 He was seventh in the drivers' championship with 129 points, and was named the inaugural winner of the Greg Moore Legacy Award as "the driver who best typifies Moore's outstanding talent on the track as well as displaying a dynamic personality with the fans, media, and the CART community."

 In 2001, he drove the No. 3 Reynard 01I-Honda, and journalist David Phillips considered him a championship contender.
 Castroneves changed his strategy on a race-by-race basis, getting support from de Ferran and his teammate's pit crew.
 At the season's second race, the Grand Prix of Long Beach, he led all 82 laps from pole position for his fourth career win.
 Castroneves started from pole position in the Firestone Firehawk 500 at Motegi, leading more laps than any other driver to finish second, and led every lap of the Grand Prix of Detroit for his second victory of 2001.
 He achieved a third win at the Miller Lite 200 to go one point behind championship leader Kenny Bräck, and overtook the latter after finishing seventh in the Motorola 220.
-Castroneves lost the points lead after coming 18th in Indy Vancouver, but claimed three top sixes in the final six races to finish fourth in the drivers' standings with 141 points.
+Castroneves lost the points lead after coming eighteenth in Indy Vancouver, but claimed three top sixes in the final six races to finish fourth in the drivers' standings with 141 points.